hipsturbia/vinay/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Vinay Anand Dhanvada is a second-year PhD student at Vanderbilt University in Nashville, TN.
-His currently working in the VECTOR group, which is under the leadership of Dr. Janey Camp.
-His research focuses on the risk assessment of Water Treatment Plants, WTP Operator knowledge transfer, and issues related to T&O in the WTPs.
-His current research focuses on developing risk-information methods to build WTPs that are resilient to climate change, surface water temperatures, and T&O issues.
-His personal attributes include leadership and sound judgment as well as creativity, and analytical/troubleshooting skills.
-He also has a history of quality work carried to timely completion.
+This is my personal website.
+I am a second-year PhD student at Vanderbilt University in Nashville, TN.
+Currently working in the VECTOR group, which is under the leadership of Dr. Janey Camp.
+My research focuses on the risk assessment of Water Treatment Plants, WTP Operator knowledge transfer, and issues related to T&O in the WTPs.
+The research further includes developing risk-information methods to build WTPs that are resilient to climate change, surface water temperatures, and T&O issues.

+In addition to my research, I am an elected executive member (Vice President) of the Graduate Student Council, a student organization at Vanderbilt University that represents graduate students and serve as on various Graduate School Committees, to enhance graduate student life at Vanderbilt University.

+My personal attributes include leadership and sound judgment as well as creativity, and analytical/troubleshooting skills.

 {style="text-align: left;"}